Is alcohol ruling your life?

 I am experienced in helping people overcome anxiety, depression, addictions (including alcohol, nicotine, food), agoraphobia and other health related issues such as IBS (Irritable Bowel Syndrome) and chronic pain.

-I offer a FREE 30 minute consultation to discuss your situation and see if we are a good match to work together.
+I offer a 45 minute Strategy Session for $97 to discuss your situation and see if we are a good match to work together.
 Simply click the button and submit an enquiry.